 Welcome to this week’s post of the “How do I do this?” series!
-Today we’re dealing with a rather sneaky and common issue in video forensics: correcting the aspect ratio of videos.
-It’s a problem hardly encountered in most digital videos nowadays, but in the domain of CCTV recordings, it’s instead very frequent.
+Today we’re dealing with a rather sneaky and common issue in video forensics: fixing the aspect ratio of videos.
+Also, we’re dealing with the issue of avoiding objects being stretched.
+It’s a problem hardly encountered in most digital videos nowadays.
+But in the domain of CCTV recordings, it’s instead very frequent.
 So we ask ourselves: are we watching pixels in the correct way, or were they stretched somehow?
 And if so, how can we fix this?
 Keep reading to find out more!

 Now, while last week’s case of field-based recording has the advantage of being quite straightforward to recognize, the aspect ratio is more subtle and, therefore, more dangerous.
 Consider, for example, the video below: